-Whether you’re looking for pristine beaches, a city adventure, or to explore more rural areas, travel in the Philippines is for you.
-This country full of vast differences has beauty tucked away on each and every one of their 7000 plus islands.
+Whether you’re looking for pristine beaches, a city adventure, or to explore more rural areas, visit the Philippines and you’ll find it all.
+There are so many places to visit in the Philippines as this country full of vast differences.
+A trip to the Philippines will show you beauty tucked away on each and every one of their 7000 plus islands.

 Though I think jumping head first into culture shock can do wonders for you and change you as a person, it’s not everyone’s cup of tea to experience it so intensely.
-If you don’t agree with me and wish for a smooth transition into Asia as a beginner traveler then look no further than travel in the Philippines.
+If you don’t agree with me and wish for a smooth transition into Asia as a beginner traveler then look no further than Philippines travel.
+Travel to the Philippines and you’ll find that you may be surprised…

 The People Are So Welcoming